Ribosome25/TopoReg_QSAR/README.md

   anchor_percentage: float=0.9   # Anchor point percentage
   k: int=5             # k for k-NN prediction visualization
 ```
-For example, running the following:
+For example, running the following from the visualization folder:
 ```
 visualize_TR_leadopt_pathways.py
 ```
 Will generate and save the following image to the visualization folder:
 ![NN Predictions](https://github.com/Ribosome25/TopoReg_QSAR/blob/main/visualizations/lead_opt_pathway_CHEMBL278.png)
+Expected runtime: 3.08 s ± 8.17 ms per loop (mean ± std. dev. of 7 runs)
 ## Data Extraction
 To extract all ChEMBL data [1] used in the manuscript, please see the DataExtraction folder.